 - const char PMT::Current::resourceName() const: Returns the XA resource name used by associated XA connection.
-See "XA resources configuration" on page 160 for more information. - const xid t PMT::Current::xid() const: Returns the XID of the transaction associated with the current thread.
-If no transaction is associated, this method raises a CosTransactions::unavailable exception.
+See "XA resources configuration" for more information. - const xid t PMT::Current::xid() const: Returns the XID of the transaction associated with the current thread.
+If no transaction is associated, this method raises a CosTransactions::unavailable exception. - int rmid() const; Returns the XA resource manager ID of the XA connection associated with the current thread.
+If no XA connections and no transactions are associated, this method raises a CosTransactions::Unavailable exception.

-int rmid() const;
+- int attribute() const;